Kilvey Community Woodland: History

-Prior to the start of the industrial revolution, the area was used a farmland to grow corn.
+Prior to the start of the industrial revolution, the area was used farmland to grow corn.
 In the 17th century, Bussy Mansell built a watermill nearby to process the grain being produced in the area.

 The area around the woodland was previously part of Swansea's industrial heartland, known for its production of tin, copper, zinc and other metals.
 The copper produced left the soil in the local area contaminated and unsuitable for the majority of the local trees.
 The nearby corn fields were ruined and the surrounding area was left largely empty of plant and wildlife for several decades, being described as "barren as the road".
-Local farmers took John Henry Vivian, master of the works, to court over the death of livestock but were unsuccessful.
+Local farmers took John Henry Vivian, master of the copper works, to court over the death of livestock but were unsuccessful.

-In the 1960s, a redevelopment programme was initiated that included the creation of nature trails and replanting but support for the project faded.
-By the 1980s, the area had gained a reputation for ant-social behaviour.
+In the 1960s a redevelopment programme was initiated that included the creation of nature trails and replanting, but support for the project faded.
+By the 1980s, the area had gained a reputation for anti-social behaviour.
 Fir trees were planted in the woodland due to their resistance to the chemicals left in the ground and, in recent years, locals have begun attempts to reintroduce native plant life to the area.